tuur29/timespandash/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.
 Add `--base-href="./"` when you are deploying to a subdirectory.

-### Local

-You can also run this app locally by opening the generated `dist/index.html` file.
-Alternatively you can also download the latest release on [Github](https://github.com/tuur29/timespandash/releases).

 ### Github Pages

 When building for Github Pages you should build with add: `--base-href "https://USERNAME.github.io/REPOSITORY_NAME/"`.
 Next, duplicate the `index.html` file and name it `404.html `.